How to Have Glowing Skin in Time for Valentine’s Day

 Be honest: Do you religiously stick to your ?
 Or do you skip the sunscreen on rushed mornings, or sleep with makeup on after a long day?
 We’re not here to judge, but we are here to remind you that glowing skin doesn’t happen spontaneously.
 Be sure to consistently stick to the basic routine of cleanse-tone-moisturize-apply sunscreen because each of those steps plays an important role: Cleansing rids your face of acne-causing dirt, toning restores your skin’s pH balance, moisturizing makes it look plump and dewy, and sunscreen keeps your skin young-looking in the long run.

 If you haven’t yet, start using an exfoliator a couple of times a week.
 Chemical exfoliants (like ) as well as physical exfoliants, like the scrub beads found in POND'S Clear Solutions Facial Foam, can slough off dead skin cells on the surface of your skin, which can make you look ashy and dull.
 They penetrate through skin, rooting out deep-seated dirt that can enlarge pores and may also lead to acne.

 Load up on antioxidants—both inside and outside.

 You know what they say—you are what you eat, so you can’t eat junk food and expect your skin to look healthy.
 Ditch the chips and reach for antioxidant-rich foods like berries, grapes, and nuts, which may help fight skin-damaging free radicals.

 Your skin can also benefit from some topical antioxidants.
-Look for skin-brightening skincare products that have vitamin C, vitamin E, or vitamin B3.
-Try POND'S White Beauty Serum Burst Cream, a cream-to-serum formula that contains vitamin B3 to brighten skin and even out skin tone, and hyaluronic acid for mega hydration.
+Look for brightening cream products that have vitamin C, vitamin E, or .
+Try POND'S Bright Serum Burst Cream, a cream-to-serum formula that contains vitamin B3 to brighten skin and even out skin tone, and hyaluronic acid for mega hydration.